njwright92/humorhub1/README.md

 A curated content stream tailored for comedic professionals.

 - **Real-Time News:** Fetches and filters trending news topics to inspire fresh comedic material.
-- **Trend Analysis:** Keeps performers ahead of the curve with up-to-date cultural context.

 ---